(testosterone undecanoate) Injection

 What is AVEED?

 AVEED is a prescription medicine that contains testosterone.
-AVEED is used to treat adult males who have low or no testosterone and conditions associated with low or no testosterone.
+AVEED is used to treat adult males who have low or no testosterone due to certain medical conditions.

 AVEED is only for adult males who need testosterone replacement therapy and when the benefit of receiving AVEED is more than the risk of POME and anaphylaxis.